Hkweb20/speech-hausa/backend/CONTEXT.md

 ---

 ## 1. 🎯 Purpose
 The app helps **Hausa-speaking users** transcribe their voice into text in real-time.
-It supports live microphone transcription, audio file uploads, and premium AI features such as translation, summarization, and offline transcription.
+It supports live microphone transcription, audio file uploads, and premium AI features such as translation, summarization, qa and offline transcription.

----
+1 ---

 ## 2. 🧑‍🤝‍🧑 Target Audience
 - **Students**: transcribe lectures in Hausa.